The Stress-Free Guide to John Muir Trail Permits in 2025: 5 Simple Steps to Rocking the JMT Permit Process & All of Its Quirks

 Make sure to plan in advance to grab your permits for the JMT.

-How to Apply: The process couldn’t be easier, and after nailing down the questions I walked you through above, you’ll fly through this process.
+How to Apply: The process couldn’t be easier, and after nailing down the questions I walked you through above, you’ll fly through it.
 Based on the reservation window discussed above (for when to apply for your permit), head to the permit website and follow the steps below to finish your lottery application.
-Here’s what it looks like:

 1) Go to JMT permit lottery website, read the rules (most of which I’ve already touched on here), login to your account (or create one if you don’t have one) and then proceed forward with your application: https://www.recreation.gov/permits/445859

-2) Register for Open Lottery.
+2) Register for the Open Lottery.
 On the Yosemite National Parks Wilderness Permit Page you’ll see information about what lottery is running and when results will be available.
 If you’re ready to apply, click “Register for Open Lottery”

 Registration Page for Yosemite National Park Wilderness Permits